For questions and answers about moving with your soldier to AIT, click here.

 Driving Him to AIT from Basic Training

-He will have to have permission in order for someone else to transport him to his AIT location.
-Typically, permission is granted to a spouse or parent though stranger things have happened.
+He will have to have permission for someone else to transport him to his AIT location.
+A spouse or parent is typically granted permission, though stranger things have happened.

 All he can do is ask and then go with that answer.
 Good luck!